 Is a liquid CPU cooler worth it?

 A liquid CPU cooling system is not really new, but it allows for better thermal transfer, which results in lower operating temperatures.
 With higher operating temperatures comes a higher risk of component failures.
 If you are into overclocking, then it is definitely worth it, but if you are the kind that buys the stock CPU cooler, it is probably not worth the extra money.

 Which type of cooler is best for CPU?

-Should I use an AIO cooler or air cooler?
+Should I use an AIO cooler or an air cooler?

 You should always go for an air cooler over an AIO cooler.
 The reason is that air coolers are a lot cheaper than AIO coolers.
 So you can save money if you go for an air cooler.

 So, all in all, air and liquid cooling units both have their own benefits and drawbacks – it really depends on what you personally want out of a computer because not everyone will need or want an extreme-performance system that can be overclocked.

 As such, if you only play older games using integrated graphics, then it’s best to stick with an inexpensive heatsink so long as your case has enough airflow inside; by doing so, you won’t need to worry about performance bottlenecks related to high temperatures, and you won’t have to spend any extra cash on a liquid cooler that you don’t really need.